 Never settle for second best

 Our background is in the NHS.
-I had been a paramedic for eighteen years and Ben had been in the ambulance service for ten.
+I had been a paramedic for eighteen years and my husband had been in the ambulance service for ten.
 We only had three days off each month as a family, and times were hard.
 Although we earned a decent wage, we had no life and we missed having valuable time with our daughter, who was five years old at the time.
 It was evident that working twelve- to fourteen-hour shifts, seven days a week, was taking its toll on us as a family.

 We became deeply unhappy in our circumstances and I got to a point where I’d actually cry before going to work.
 We just couldn't see a way out.
 Then, in October 2013, when I was working solo in the rapid response car, I got assaulted at work for the second time that year.
 This time it scared me.
 I was pinned against a wall by my throat, and my shoulder was damaged as he ripped the emergency radio from my hand; I was terrified for my life, particularly when the man wouldn't let me leave the flat.

 After this incident I took sick leave to have physio and it was during this time that I decided we needed to change our lives.
-It was December 2013 when Ben and I sat at our dining room table and tried to think of what else we could do.
+It was December 2013 when we sat at our dining room table and tried to think of what else we could do.
 I hadn’t done anything else since leaving school so I was unsure of myself and my skills; how could I start something new?

 Then, in January 2014, I saw an advert for the C9.
 Since I’m an avid dieter, I decided to buy the C9 from a stranger via Facebook, and I was so pleased with the results that I asked to look at the business opportunity as well.
 I met up with Katie – now my sponsor – and I decided to join the same day.